Ghrafkly/Personal-Vault/Uni/Applied Practice 1/Assessment 2.md

 * Kernel-mode
 	* Runs in ring 0
 	* Highest operating system privileges
+		* Can be thought of as exceeding administrator access
 		* Can subvert, or cloak itself from anti-virus software and other virus detection techniques
 		* Even if it is detected, can be very difficult if not impossible to remove
 	* Can modify the operating system itself